d-roland/speciesDetection/README.md

 Test set | mAP | Recall
 --- | --- | ---
 664 images with citizen annotations | 42% (IoU 0.5) to 79% (IoU 0.01) | 51% (IoU 0.5) to 81% (IoU 0.01)
+267 images with expert annotations | 28% (IoU 0.5) to 85% (IoU 0.01) | 42% (IoU 0.5) to 85% (IoU 0.01)

-**Interpretation**: even with small training (just 20 epoch of network head), a high quality of prediction is obtained.
+**Interpretation**: even with small training (just 20 epoch of network head), a high quality of prediction is obtained on the citizen annotations.
 This is not surprising given the strong contrast between specimens and the background of images.
 A longer training time may deliver even better results.
+However prediction performance drops when evaluating on expert annotations: this reveals the lower quality of citizen annotations (85% precision and recall with only 1% overlap between citizen and expert annotation), and the difficulty of citizen-trained model to generalize to accurate predictions.

 5. (Buccins) Model trained on 1061 images (zoom angle) with *expert* annotations, 30 epoch head:

 Test set | mAP | Recall
 --- | --- | ---
-664 images with citizen annotations | 91% (IoU 0.5) to 94% (IoU 0.01) | 92% (IoU 0.5) to 95% (IoU 0.01)
+267 images with expert annotations | 91% (IoU 0.5) to 94% (IoU 0.01) | 92% (IoU 0.5) to 95% (IoU 0.01)
+266 images with citizen annotations | 41% (IoU 0.5) to 78% (IoU 0.01) | 47% (IoU 0.5) to 94% (IoU 0.01)

-**Interpretation**: thanks to high quality annotations and long training (30 epochs head + 30 epochs full network), the model get an almost perfect prediction performance on both metrics.
+**Interpretation**: thanks to high quality annotations and long training (30 epochs head + 30 epochs full network), the model get an almost perfect prediction performance on both metrics when evaluated on expert annotations.
+The drop in performance observed when evaluating on citizen annotations reveals the lower quality of these latter: 94% recall with IoU 1% but only 78% mean AP (many false positive created by citizens).

 Example of prediction on an image annotated by citizen: ground truth in green, prediction in red, with score/IoU for each.\
 ![alt text](https://github.com/d-roland/speciesDetection/raw/main/images/prediction_citoyen_buccin.png)